-- Submit the following to the Admissions and Records Office: New Students: - Submit a completed Chipola College general application for admission. - Returning Students:

-Submit a completed Chipola College general application for admission if you were not enrolled within the last year at Chipola.

-- New and Returning Students: - a) Submit a completed Baccalaureate Supplemental Application. - b) Request official transcripts from high school(s) or official GED scores be sent directly to Chipola College. - c) Request official transcripts from all colleges/universities attended (except Chipola College). - d) Submit proof of meeting CLAST requirement, if not included on official transcripts, to Chipola College.
+- New Students: - Submit a completed Chipola College general application for admission. - Returning Students: - Submit a completed Chipola College general application for admission if you were not enrolled within the last year at Chipola. - New and Returning Students: - a) Submit a completed Baccalaureate Supplemental Application. - b) Request official transcripts from high school(s) or official GED scores be sent directly to Chipola College. - c) Request official transcripts from all colleges/universities attended (except Chipola College).

-Applicants to the BAS program should hold an Associate in Science or an Associate in Arts Degree from a regionally accredited institution, possess a cumulative grade point average of 2.0 on a 4.0 scale in all postsecondary coursework, and have obtained 15 credit hours of transferable general education credits.
-Students with at least 60 semester hours of post-secondary education who do not hold either an AA or AS degree may be admitted by the Dean of Enrollment Services on a case-by-case basis.
+Applicants to the BSBA program should hold an Associate in Science or an Associate in Arts Degree from a regionally accredited institution, possess a cumulative grade point average of 2.0 on a 4.0 scale in all postsecondary coursework, have completed Chipola's general education requirements, and completed the state-mandated business common prerequisites courses.